mvenice1/business-card-scanner/README.md

 This authorization allows the add-on to:

-- Upload and scan images for contact details
+- Upload and scan images for contact details and parse the data
 - Autofill and submit contact details through the in-app form
 - Create new contacts in your Google Contacts

 > 🔒 **Privacy Note:**
 > This app only uses the permissions necessary to perform the above functions.
-No data is shared or stored externally — all processing happens within your Google Workspace environment.

 ---